 Air Capital ComicCon

 Drawing inspiration from the larger national comic conventions, the Air Capital ComicCon provides a welcoming and fun atmosphere and almost 10,000 square feet of vendors, artists and panels for fans of “comic book culture and all things geek.”
-The annual Air Capital Comic Con is held in November at Century II.
+The annual Air Capital Comic Con is held in October.